Furniture Refinishing & Restoration

 Completed and ready to ship.
 Local delivery available within approximately one week; nationwide shipping takes approximately 3–6 weeks.

-Vintage Henredon Campaign Credenza
+SOLD - Vintage Henredon Campaign Credenza

 You may have heard the name Henredon — and you may already know it's synonymous with quality — but what truly set this American company apart deserves a closer look.
 Founded in 1945 in Morganton, North Carolina, Henredon was the vision of four industry craftsmen who believed furniture could be more than functional — it could be an art form.
 Every piece was built with hand-selected hardwoods, meticulous joinery, and finishes that took weeks, not days, to perfect.
 It was this uncompromising dedication to craftsmanship that quickly made Henredon a leader in luxury furnishings, earning a reputation that continues to make their work highly sought after by collectors and designers today.
 Among Henredon’s many celebrated designs, the Artefacts Collection of the 1970s stands out for its bold reimagining of classic campaign furniture — blending historic forms with modern sensibility.
 The piece offered here is an extraordinary example: a modular credenza formed from three separate oak and cherry chests, united on a continuous custom base to create one striking 99" long silhouette.
 Each end features paneled doors that open to concealed storage, while the center is fitted with a trio of deep drawers, all adorned with Artefacts’ signature solid brass campaign pulls.
 True to Henredon's forward-thinking design, a discreet original outlet is tucked beneath, offering functionality for lighting or electronics without disrupting the aesthetic integrity.
 Finished in richly grained oak with cherry interiors, this credenza remains in excellent original vintage condition — a rare find for pieces of this scale, age, and quality.
 It stands not only as a practical furnishing, but as a lasting testament to an era when American furniture making reached its pinnacle.
 Dimensions: 99" long x 30.5" high x 18" deep Message for details.